-Strategies Timeframe 3.1 , Ongoing that is accessible to them (Large print, audio) 3.2 Broader and regular dissemination of information about the Town's services, facilities and events to Ongoing residents and organisations.
-3.3 Review and test (with user input) website and electronic communications to ensure they are fully 2020/2021 1 compliant with the best practice guidelines used internationally on making websites accessible to people with disability - Web Content Accessibility Guidelines (WCAG) 2.1AA.
-3.4 Town to support community groups to share resources and information and thus provide more Ongoing activities and extend participation to more of the Town's residents.
-3.5 Acknowledge and respect the preference to receive hard copy information and that some people Ongoing prefer not to use technology and provide information in traditional formats such as noticeboards, billboards, newsletters (print and electronic) and mail drops.
+Strategies Timeframe 3.1 Ensure all Town information can be printed or made available on demand in a format and language that is accessible to them (Large print, audio) Ongoing 3.2 Broader and regular dissemination of information about the Town's services, facilities and events to residents and organisations.
+Ongoing 3.3 Review and test (with user input) website and electronic communications to ensure they are fully compliant with the best practice guidelines used internationally on making websites accessible to people with disability - Web Content Accessibility Guidelines (WCAG) 2.1AA.
+2020/2021 3.4 Town to support community groups to share resources and information and thus provide more activities and extend participation to more of the Town's residents.
+Ongoing 3.5 Acknowledge and respect the preference to receive hard copy information and that some people prefer not to use technology and provide information in traditional formats such as noticeboards, billboards, newsletters (print and electronic) and mail drops.
+Ongoing